Educational Leadership, Doctor of Education (0010)

 Students admitted to the Ed.D. in Educational Leadership program may apply to receive graduate credit for successful completion of the National Board Certified Teacher process.
 Those approved will receive up to six (6) hours of credit for EDU 695.
 To be eligible to receive credit, students must document that they:

-have been admitted to the Ed.D. program in either the Teacher Leader or P-12 Administrative Leadership specialization; and
+have been admitted to the Ed.D. program; and

 hold current National Board Certification status.

 In both cases, the student must submit an application form to the Ed.D.
-Leadership Council, which will consider whether to approve the application and then determine the number of EDU 695 hours to credit to the student's program.
+Director, who will consider whether to approve the application and then determine the number of EDU 695 hours to credit to the student's program.
 The hours may not be substituted for required courses in the program, and no more than 12 credit hours of EDU 695 may be listed on the student’s program.

-For NBCT-related applicants, once a recommendation for the awarding of hours for NBCT completion is approved by the EdD Leadership Council, the student must arrange for the American Council on Education (ACE) to send an official transcript documenting the student’s NBCT status to the WKU Graduate School so that the credit may be entered on the student’s transcript.
-For WKU-GRREC partnership participants, the application approved by the EdD Leadership Council will serve as documentation for credit.
-No charge will be assessed by WKU for posting these credits.
+For NBCT-related applicants, once a recommendation for the awarding of hours for NBCT completion is approved by the EdD Program Director, the student must arrange for the American Council on Education (ACE) to send an official transcript documenting the student’s NBCT status to the WKU Graduate School so that the credit may be entered on the student’s transcript.
+No charge will be assessed by WKU for posting these credits